isaiahxs/fetch-receipt-processor-challenge/README.md

 ## Run the Server

-Once the dependencies are installed, run the server using
+Once the dependencies are installed, enter the backend directory and run the server using
 ```
 npm start
 ```